Jonathan Coe

 Duration: 8 hrs 10 mins

 Rosamund lies dying in her remote Shropshire home.
-But before she does so, she has one last task: to put on tape not just her own story but the story of the young blind girl who mysteriouslt turned up many ago.
+But before she does so, she has one last task: to put on tape not just her own story but the story of the young blind girl who mysteriously turned up many ago.

 - General Fiction